MGallow/statr/README.md

 devtools::install_github("MGallow/statr")
 ```

 If there are any issues/bugs, please let me know: [github](https://github.com/MGallow/statr/issues).
 You can also contact me via my [website](http://users.stat.umn.edu/~gall0441/).
+Contributions are welcome!

 Usage
 -----